-Use a water-resistant formula, and reapply every two hours, or sooner if you are swimming, exercising, or spending time in an outdoor setting.
+Use water-resistant sunscreen and reapply every two hours or sooner if you are swimming, exercising or spending time in an outdoor setting.

 Research shows that carotenoids such as lycopene and lutein found in fruits such as tomato and papaya, protect our skin against UV damage, repair photodamaged skin, improve skin tone and slow down the signs of ageing.

-Another study shows that carotenoids and phenolic compounds called umbelliferones found in carrot reduce the appearance of hyperpigmentation in the skin, and promote antioxidant activity while providing added UV protection.
+Another study shows that carotenoids and phenolic compounds found in carrots reduce hyperpigmentation and promote antioxidant activity in the skin.